Notifying Parents and Guardians

-Section 50.1(1) of the School Act requires notifying parents when providing instruction that deals primarily and explicitly with human sexuality.
-Parents must be notified in writing prior to the start of human sexuality instruction and have the right to exempt their child, without academic penalty, from all or a portion of human sexuality instruction.
+Section 58.1(1) of the Education Act (formerly the School Act) requires notifying parents/guardians when providing instruction that deals primarily and explicitly with human sexuality.
+They must be notified in writing prior to the start of human sexuality instruction and have the right to exempt their child, without academic penalty, from all or a portion of human sexuality instruction.

 Most schools have a template letter that can be used.
-This letter should have clear options for parents to choose from such as:
+This letter should have clear options for parents/guardians to choose from such as:

 - I want my child to take part in the human sexuality education section of the curriculum but not the presentation being given by organization X.

-Schools are required to provide alternative learning experiences for those students who have been exempted from human sexuality instruction by their parents.
+Schools are required to provide alternative learning experiences for those students who have been exempted from human sexuality instruction by their parents/guardians.
 Contact your school administration for details specific to your school and school district.

-Although most parents are in favour of children participating in sexual health education, it’s important that they know, and can be involved, in the delivery of the program.
+Although most parents/guardians are in favour of children participating in sexual health education, it’s important that they know, and can be involved, in the delivery of the program.
 This helps to clear up any misconceptions about the content and goals of the curriculum outcomes.
-It also lets parents give their input and offer support.
+It also lets them give their input and offer support.

 Some ways to involve parents/guardians: